 - Keratex Hoof Hardener is not an oil or resin layer and does not seal the hoof.
 Hoof Hardener will ensure the treated hoof is able to breathe naturally.

 - Should also be applied to the sole of the hoof to prevent bruising.

-Keratex Hoof Hardener is a gentle acting chemical formulation which forms additional intermolecular bonds between molecules of keratin through the process of cross-linking.
+Keratex Hoof Hardener is a gentle acting formulation which forms additional intermolecular bonds between molecules of keratin through the process of cross-linking.
 Keratin is the main protein constituent of horn and is best described as the building block of the horn structure.

 The cross-linking process results in additional atoms being distributed between the keratin molecules to produce a tougher and stronger horn structure.